The Pony Type System at a Glance¶

 Some of those will make sense right now.
 Some of them may not mean much to you yet (like capabilities-security and causal messaging), but we’ll get to those concepts later on.

-If I use Pony’s FFI to call code written in another language, does Pony magically make the same guarantees for the code I call?
-Sadly, no. Pony’s type system guarantees only apply to code written in Pony.
-Code written in other languages gets only the guarantees provided by that language.
+If I use Pony’s FFI to call code written in another language, does Pony make the same guarantees for the code I call?
+Sadly, no. Pony’s type system can only guarantee code written in Pony.
+Code written in other languages get only the guarantees provided by that language.

 Pony requires FFI parameters to be explicitly declared as Pony types in advance.
 The type system provides a guarantee at compile-time that no code-paths exist that violate the definitions you provided on the Pony side of your FFI call.